Open Source Material definition

 Examples of Open Source Material in a sentence

-• The Company and its Subsidiaries are in compliance with the terms and conditions of all licenses for the Open Source Materials used in the business of the Company and its Subsidiaries, and have not used such Open Source Materials in such a way that would obligate the Company or its Subsidiaries or Affiliates under the terms of such licenses to distribute, license or make available to any third party the source code of any of the Company’s products (other than the applicable Open Source Material itself).
+• The Acquired Companies are in compliance with the terms and conditions of all licenses for the Open Source Materials used in the business of the Acquired Companies, and have not used such Open Source Materials in such a way that would obligate the Company or its Subsidiaries under the terms of such licenses to distribute, license or make available to any third party the source code of any of the products of any Acquired Company (other than the applicable Open Source Material itself).

 • Parent and its Subsidiaries are in compliance with the terms and conditions of all licenses for the Open Source Materials used in the business of Parent and its Subsidiaries, and have not used such Open Source Materials in such a way that would obligate Parent or its Subsidiaries or Affiliates under the terms of such licenses to distribute, license or make available to any third party the source code of any of Parent’s products (other than the applicable Open Source Material itself).